OPM/ResInsight/docs/DerivedResults.md

 ## Derived Geomechanical results

-ResInsight calculates several of the geomechanical results presented.
-Here we will present a brief overview.
+ResInsight calculates several of the presented geomechanical results based on the native results present in the odb-files.

-The calculated result fields including their components are:
+The calculated result fields are:

-SE, E, ST and Gamma
+SE (Effective Stress) , E (Strain), ST (Total Stress) and Gamma (Stress path)

 In this text the label Sa and Ea will be used to denote the unchanged stress and strain tensor respectivly from the odb file.

+Components with one subscript denotes the principal values 1, 2, and 3 which refers to the maximum, middle, and minimum principals respectively.

+Components with two subscripts however, refers to the global directions 1, 2, and 3 which corresponds to  X, Y, and Z and thus also Easting, Northing, and -Depth.

 ### SE - Effective Stress